1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 ### 7.1.2 Notes on DS18B20 Temperature Sensors

-***ATTENTION: The GPIOs of the Arduino Due are only 3.3v compatible!***

 Sensors of the type DS18B20 are 'real' 1-wire/OneWire components of Maxim Integrated (initially Dallas Semiconductor).
-Each sensors has a unique internal sensor id which allows the clear identification of a certain sensor within a more complex installation of the bus system - if you wrote down the specific id for each sensor (regard the note in [chapter 12.3](chap12.md#123-usage-of-optional-sensors-dht22-and-ds18b20)).
+Each sensors has a unique internal sensor id which allows the clear identification of a certain sensor within a more complex installation of the bus system - if you wrote down the specific id for each sensor.
 Besides the regular TO-92 type they are also available as waterproof capsuled types, which already have a cable connected.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/DS18B20.jpg">